quasarframework/quasar/docs/src/pages/vue-components/uploader.md

 ::: warning
 Notice that you must install and use one more component (QUploaderAddTrigger) in order to be able to add files to the queue.
 This component needs to be placed under a DOM node which has `position: relative` (hint: QBtn has it already) and will automatically inject the necessary events when user clicks on its parent (do NOT manually add `@click="scope.pickFiles"`).
 If using a QBtn with `icon-right` be sure to add `z-index: 1` to QUploaderAddTrigger, since the icon is rendered after the trigger.
+If the trigger is not working, check if you have an element rendered above it and change the zIndex of QUploaderAddTrigger accordingly.
 :::

 ::: tip IE11 Support with custom header